district-columbia-flag-3

 How much is minimum wage in D.C.?

 The District of Columbia Minimum Wage Act is one of the best minimum wage laws in the United States.
-Under the Act, the D.C. minimum wage increased to $17.00 per hour on July 1, 2023.
-The Act also provided for a gradual increase in the minimum cash wage to tipped employees — to $8.00 on July 1, 2023.
+Under the Act, the D.C. minimum wage increased to $17.50 per hour on July 1, 2024.
+The act also provides for a gradual increase in the minimum cash wage employers are required to pay their tipped employees so that is eventually equal to the regular minimum wage.
+As of July 1, 2024, the D.C. “tipped minimum wage” is $10.00 per hour.

 Who’s entitled to the D.C. minimum wage?